 Coffee Cake Muffins

-I frequently ship baked goods to Betsy’s office so I can get them away from my mouth.
+I frequently ship baked goods, like these Coffee Cake Muffins, to Betsy’s office so I can get them away from my mouth.
 As a result, this gchat conversation happened this week with one of her coworkers:

 I think I need to change my tagline on this site.

 1) For Streusel, mash together ingredients in a small bowl until it is in small crumbs.
 Set aside until later.
 Also, preheat oven to 350 degrees.

 2) Mix together dry ingredients in a large bowl for batter.
 Mix together wet ingredients in a separate bowl including melted butter.

 3) Stir together wet and dry ingredients to form a thick batter.